 Support matrix for Replication Manager on CDP Private Cloud Base

-Replication Manager replicates HDFS, Hive external tables, Impala data, Hive ACID tables, and data in Ozone buckets.
+Replication Manager can replicate HDFS directories, Hive external tables, Impala data, Hive ACID tables, Iceberg tables, Ranger policies and roles for HDFS, Hive, and HBase services, and data in Ozone buckets,

 Replicate data from CDH and CDP Private Cloud Base source clusters